 One of the latest features which the KRM is now known for is how easy it is to clean.
 Spreaders can rust in a matter of days if they’re not looked after properly, and having listened to customer feedback about how challenging it can be to clean some spreader, KRM made a number of upgrades to its machines making them easier to access and more practical to clean and maintain.

-If you want to chat through the full specifications or want to know more about the KRM spreaders, please do give me a call on 01580 712200.
+If you want to chat through the full specifications or want to know more about the KRM spreaders, please do give the office a call on 01580 712200.